Sh3llSp4wn/sh3llsp4wn.github.io/_posts/2023-08-14-Shellcode-With-The-Default-Linux-Toolchain.md

   fd = fopen(av[1], "r");
   if(!fd) return 1;

-  // append a breakpoint to the shellcode
+  // prepend a breakpoint to the shellcode
   // this can be commented out and the second
   // line with ret ... uncommented to not use
   // the breakpoint